ChasingUX/jesse-site/source/work/digitalocean.md

 </a> -->

 ##Droplet Management
-Droplets are managed from a central interface that serves as a linear index of your entire infrastructure setup.
-While it does not show relationships, networks, and tagging, that will be shipping soon!
+Droplets are managed from a central interface that serves as a linear index of a user's entire infrastructure setup.
+While it does not show relationships, networks, and tagging, these products and features will be shipping soon!
 For example, if I have an app that uses 2 database servers, 10 load balanced compute servers, and a Floating IP, I want to see a visual interpretation of these relationships.

-The index is searchable and filterable, and is primarily used as a dashboard to dive into particular Droplet pages.
+The index is searchable and filterable, and is primarily used as a dashboard for diving into particular Droplet pages.

 <a class="enlarge border" href="/assets/images/projects/digitalocean/droplet_index.jpg">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/digitalocean/droplet_index.jpg">